mo-sangha/book/chapters/pointing-out.typ

   neither elaborating nor concentrating, without discursive thought.

-  While in the state relaxed and dwelling evenly, suddenly strike rational bind by exclaiming a PHAT--- its force is delivered sharp and short, E MA HO!
+  While in the state relaxed and dwelling evenly, suddenly strike rational mind by exclaiming a PHAT--- its force is delivered sharp and short, E MA HO!

   Nothing whatsoever, blankness; blankness has transparency;